Local construction of knotted screw dislocations in smectic liquid crystals: Prescribing the multiplicity invariants

-for any choice of connected regular layer $A$ of $\mathcal{F}$ in any sufficiently small neighborhood $U$ of $B$.
-If the director field is not cooriented, we define it instead as $\operatorname{m}_{\mathcal{F}}(B):=|\operatorname{deg}(f)|$. \end{defi} Notice that this is well-defined indeed (i.e. does not depend on the choice of the layer), since the layers define a fibration over $S^1$ in the complement of $B$ in $U$, and thus $\operatorname{deg}(\iota_A|_{\nu})$ is the same for any fiber $A$.
 One can also define the (``global") multiplicity of a regular layer $F$ of the foliation $\mathcal{F}$ along $B$.
-The layer $F$ will intersect $U$ along a finite collection of fibers $A_1\sqcup ... \sqcup A_r$ of the annulus fibration structure in $U\setminus B$.
-Hence, since each of these fibers has a boundary component that covers $\operatorname{m}_{\mathcal{F}}(B)$ times the knot $B$, the boundary components of the compactification of $F$ that are mapped to $B$ cover it $r\operatorname{m}_{\mathcal{F}}(B)$ times. \begin{defi} The \emph{(global) multiplicity} of a layer $F$ along $B$ is $\operatorname{m}_F(B):=r\operatorname{m}_{\mathcal{F}}(B)$, where $r$ is the number of connected components of $F\cap U$ for any sufficiently small neighborhood $U$ of $B$. \end{defi} In the next section, we will see a construction that produces plenty of examples of smectics for which the global multiplicity of a layer along a screw loop defect does not match the local multiplicity.
+By this, we mean that a layer $F$ defined in all the ambient space might intersect a small enough neighborhood $U$ of the singularity along a finite collection of fibers $A_1\sqcup ... \sqcup A_r$ of the annulus fibration structure in $U\setminus B$.
+For example, on the right side of Figure \ref{fig:rational}, locally the orange and blue surfaces are different fibers of the annulus fibration, while they could correspond to the same layer globally.
+If each fiber of the fibration has a boundary component that covers $\operatorname{m}_{\mathcal{F}}(B)$ times the knot $B$, the boundary components of the compactification of $F$ that are mapped to $B$ cover it $r\operatorname{m}_{\mathcal{F}}(B)$ times (that is, $m$ times for each fiber that corresponds to the same layer). \begin{defi} The \emph{(global) multiplicity} of a layer $F$ along $B$ is $\operatorname{m}_F(B):=r\operatorname{m}_{\mathcal{F}}(B)$, where $r$ is the number of connected components of $F\cap U$ for any sufficiently small neighborhood $U$ of $B$. \end{defi} In the next section, we will see a construction that produces plenty of examples of smectics for which the global multiplicity of a layer along a screw loop defect does not match the local multiplicity.
 In general, the global multiplicity along a screw defect might have different values for different layers if $\mathcal{F}$ is not given by a fibration over $S^1$ in the complement of the singular leaves.